PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 <pre>java -jar Scielo-Spain-Crawler.jar OUTPUT_DIRECTORY [JOURNAL_ISSN]</pre>

-where, OUTPUT_DIRECTORY is the directory to place the downloaded corpus and JOURNAL_ISSN is the journal's offical ISSN serial number.
+where, OUTPUT_DIRECTORY is the directory to place the downloaded corpus and you should specify the absolute path where it is placed, and JOURNAL_ISSN is the journal's offical ISSN serial number.
 This parameter is optional and it should be used to download only an specific journal.

 Note that the file CC-licenses.txt must be placed in the OUTPUT_DIRECTORY, otherwise the crawler will crash.